SpenceKonde/DxCore/megaavr/extras/Ref_Timers.md

 The number of values will, for ideal values, be `(1000) * (1 - (1 / resolution))` or something very close to that.
 Non-ideal series of terms or particularly adverse clock speeds may have more than that, as well as more cases of consecutive times that get the same micros value.
 If the terms were chosen poorly, it is possible for a time t give micros M where M(t-1) > M(t), violating the assumptions of the rest of the core and breaking EVERYTHING.
 1.3.7 is believed to be free of them for all supported clock speeds.
 Likewise, it is possible for there to be larger skips or discontinuities, where M(t) - M(t-1) > 2, in contrast to skips listed above (where M(t) - M(t-1) = 2 ) or consecutive times return a repeated value (ie, M(t) = M(t-1))

 Timer options which have resolution of 1us (internally, it is lower) may have repeats or skips if fewer than the optimal number of terms were used (as is the case with non optimized options) or where the clock speed is particularky hard to work with, like the 28 MHz one.

+## Appendix III: you made it through all the intervening 374 lines of textm, just to be told
+> *It's a trick question!* Yes, every single one of those, or something close enough for our experts to deem them equivalent.All of those have existed in - some form or another, at one time or another - right here on earth, the works of mankind.
+A teenager really did make a nuclear reactor at home, wooden knickknacks are in fact made through a traditional artform from trees that contain the same compounds as poison ivy (the same "active" ones, to be clear); they used it to make things like bowls and dishes and because it hardened into a durable plastic like material... though it doesnt pose the persistant toxicity of some modern plastics.
+And some emperor's tomb contained or had contained at one point, a pond. .
+And as most fans of danger already knew, around the turn of the century, in all sorts of dreadful concoctions sold as medicine. and oeople expose themselves to it.  in nearly everything.
+Brought to you by Hazmart - something for everyone on your list!